tarinyoom/dozengamervalues/README.md

-# Dozenvalues
+# Dozengamervalues

-DozenValues is a political test that aims to map differing political perspectives onto six axes.
+DozenGamerValues is a gamer test that aims to map differing gamer perspectives onto six axes.

+Forked from the [DozenValues repo](https://github.com/QUARK88/dozenvalues), which created the original political test.